What is a membership and why do I need one?

 But here's the good news!

-Membership to the Victoria Film Festival Society (VFF) is only $2.00 plus GST.
-It's good for one festival year (August 2015 to August 2016) and you can keep the membership fob in your wallet or on your keychain to show us each time you come to a film.
+Membership to the Victoria Film Festival Society (VFF) is only $2.00.
+It's good for one festival year (August 2016 to July 31 2017) and you can keep the membership fob in your wallet or on your keychain to show us each time you come to a film.

 The Victoria Film Festival is a non-profit, charitable organization.